Brad Lloyd: Fremantle Football Club

 Following his retirement from his playing career, Lloyd moved into football administration and previously worked in the recruiting department for AFL club Fremantle Football Club in the position of general manager of list management.
-Llyod then departed the Fremantle Football Club on 14 August 2018 after he served in the club administration for a total of eleven years.
+Lloyd then departed the Fremantle Football Club on 14 August 2018 after he served in the club administration for a total of eleven years.

 Carlton Football Club

-On 14 August 2018, Lloyd was appointed Head of Football at the Carlton Football Club, when he replaced the outgoing Andrew McKay who stepped down from the position.
+On 14 August 2018, Lloyd was appointed General Manager of Football at the Carlton Football Club, when he replaced the outgoing Andrew McKay who stepped down from the position.
+On 11 August 2025, Carlton Football Club announced Lloyd would depart and part ways with the club from his role as General Manager of Football at the end of the 2025 AFL season.
+Lloyd was replaced by Chris Davies as General Manager of Football at the Carlton Football Club.